Bowen's disease is a very early form of skin cancer that's easily treatable. The main sign is a red, scaly patch on the skin.

 - curettage and cautery – the affected area of skin is scraped away under local anaesthetic, where the skin is numbed, and heat or electricity is used to stop any bleeding, leaving the area to scab over and heal after a few weeks.

 - photodynamic therapy (PDT) – a light-sensitive cream is applied to the affected skin and a laser is directed on to the skin a few hours later to destroy the abnormal cells.
-The treatment session lasts about 20 to 45 minutes.
+The treatment session usually lasts between 8 to 45 minutes.
 You may need more than 1 session.

 - surgery – the abnormal skin is cut out under local anaesthetic and stitches may be needed afterwards.

-In a few cases, your dermatologist may just advise monitoring your skin closely – for example, if it's very slow growing and they feel the side effects of treatment will outweigh the benefits.
+In some cases, your dermatologist may just advise monitoring your skin closely – for example, if it's very slow growing and they feel the side effects of treatment will outweigh the benefits.

 Looking after your skin after treatment

-After treatment, you may need follow-up appointments with your dermatologist or GP to see if you need any further treatment.
+After having treatment for Bowen's disease, you may need follow-up appointments with your dermatologist or GP to see if you need any further treatment.

-If you had surgery, you may need to have any stitches removed at your GP surgery a few weeks later.
+If you had surgery, you may need to have any stitches removed at your GP surgery 5 to 14 days later or once your wound has healed.
+Sometimes dissolvable stitches are used that do not need to be removed.

 - see a GP if an existing patch starts to bleed, change in appearance or develops a lump – do not wait for your follow-up appointment

-- see a GP if you notice any worrying new patches on your skin
+- see a GP if you notice any new patches on your skin

 - make sure you protect your skin from the sun – wear protective clothing and use a sunscreen with a high sun protection factor (SPF) of at least 30